 Smudging: a shamanic practice with a high symbolism

 In the shamanic world, the act of burning incense has a different meaning than Western customs and traditions.
 The shaman does not use incense to aromatize spaces or to contribute to a pleasant atmosphere at home, but rather to alter his state of consciousness with the aim of traveling between dimensions and mediating.

-For the shaman, this ritual often has the purpose of driving out evil beings and diseases and to balance and heal the person in need of help.
-In a trance state, the shaman then reveals the cause of the malaise.
+For the shaman, this ritual often aims to drive out evil beings and diseases and to balance and heal the person in need of help.
+In a trance state, the shaman reveals the malaise’s cause.

 The smoke that comes from burning sacred herbs or resin is released along with your prayers in the form of invocation in honor of the four directions of Father Sun and Mother Earth.

 According to the shamanic tradition, smudging can be done before a ritual, or in cases where we feel the need.
 You can accompany the use of this incense with the spiral dance.
 The smudge is very useful in the phase before the opening of the circle by passing the smudge in front of our body from head to foot, keeping it at a safe distance, and sending the smoke towards you.

 The same operation can be done towards others before a ritual or when they enter our ritual space.